Mahima507/JAVA_DSA_Practice_questions/README.md

 153

-7Check Palindrome String
+7. Check Palindrome String

-8.Array Search the Element From the Last. (lastIndexOf)
+8. Array Search the Element From the Last. (lastIndexOf)

-9.Count all Occurrence of Search Element
+9. Count all Occurrence of Search Element

-10.Get all found element index (Search Element) , store the result in an array.
+10. Get all found element index (Search Element) , store the result in an array.

-11.Given an Array find the element and replace the value with given value, search and replace all occurrences.
+11. Given an Array find the element and replace the value with given value, search and replace all occurrences.

-12.Given a String find the adjacent element if it is same as the previous element so replace the element with #.
+12. Given a String find the adjacent element if it is same as the previous element so replace the element with #.

 e.g "aabbcc"

 output a#b#c#

-13.Given a String find the adjacent element if it is same as the previous element so add the star in between
+13. Given a String find the adjacent element if it is same as the previous element so add the star in between

 e.g "aabbcc"